christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **c.
 1600–1200 BCE: The Hittites and Mitanni**

-The Hittites were Aryan in Anatolia.
+The Hittites were Aryans in Anatolia.
 The Hittite royal line carries R1a and R1b markers.
 They are the enforcement arm of the Mitanni, the western bastion of the Asa-caste.

 The Aššuwa of Hittite records are the exact same political and military entity, only located in Anatolia because the "Hittite" empire was a regional satrapy of the Asii hegemony.
 The name Aššuwa is simply the Hittite/Anatolian rendering of the Scythian self-designation As.
 The Hittite suffix -wa or -uwa is a gentilic, meaning "Land of the As" or "People of the As".
 It is linguistically identical in function to the Iranian suffix -ii (Asii = People of As).
 Thus, Aššuwa = Asii.
 They are the exact same ethnonym with different grammatical endings.